 Before recording a Subdivision Plat in the Circuit Court Clerk’s Office, a Subdivision Plat must be approved by the Planning Office.
 Contact the Planning Office at 804-501-4602 for further information.

-Note: Subdivision of land is regulated by the Henrico County Subdivision Ordinance and requires that a subdivision be recorded whenever a lot, tract, or parcel of land is divided into three or more lots or for the building or creation of a public road.
+Note: Subdivision of land is regulated by the Henrico County Subdivision Ordinance and requires that a subdivision be recorded whenever a lot, tract, or parcel of land is divided or for the dedication of a public road.

 Recording of Land Records – Recording Fees

 See the Supreme Court of Virginia’s site for a Deed Calculation Tool to assist in determining recording costs for documents to be recorded in the Deed Book.
 To determine applicable fees using this tool, select Henrico Circuit Court and enter the requested information for the document(s) to be recorded.